os-climate/physrisk-crop/README.md

     * It creates various graphs and plots, including average yield, mean total drought time, and mean total precipitation, for each crop type.
     * Additionally, it generates graphs that compare crop yield and drought statistics among different states or areas for each crop type.

-Weather data will have to be pulled in through a custom UI, or via the base hazard model for drought from OS-Climate:
+#Weather data will have to be pulled in through a custom UI, or via the base hazard model for drought from OS-Climate

-from physrisk.api.v1.hazard_data import HazardResource from physrisk.data.hazard_data_provider import HazardDataHint, SourcePath from physrisk.data.inventory import EmbeddedInventory, Inventory from physrisk.kernel import hazards from physrisk.kernel.hazards import ChronicDrought

-To integrate into the vulnerability module of the OS-Climate API, you need to import the relevant libraries:
+#To integrate into the vulnerability module of the OS-Climate API, you need to import the relevant libraries, as per the libraries file.

-from physrisk.kernel.vulnerability_model import VulnerabilityModel from physrisk.api.v1.common import VulnerabilityCurve, VulnerabilityCurves from physrisk.api.v1.common import VulnerabilityCurve, VulnerabilityCurves from physrisk.kernel.assets import Asset, AgricultureAsset from physrisk.kernel.vulnerability_matrix_provider import VulnMatrixProvider from physrisk.kernel.vulnerability_model import VulnerabilityModel from ..kernel.hazards import ChronicDrought from ..kernel.vulnerability_model import applies_to_events, checked_beta_distrib, get_vulnerability_curves_from_resource

 DSSAT - how to use: